See if your questions are answered below or ask your own:

 Is it better to take a higher rate with lesser fees or a lower rate with higher fees?

 You will have to break this down yourself - the fee structure may be a problem in certain cases.
-These are hypothetical:
+Will your case pay sooner or later?
+A higher rate isn't bad if the case pays in a couple months, for example.
+A higher rate is not good if the payment is far out, These are hypothetical:

 If there is a 15% fee added onto your advance request, you may have to pay the monthly rate on that added amount (it may be added to the advance request you want) - find out the specifics of the monthly rate fee before deciding.
 Sometimes a higher rate is better if the fees are lower - you won't have to pay monthly fees on the added-on fees.
 You can also try to ask for a 10% fee if you are presented with a 15% fee (that is a very high rate - not suggested!) - or go with another funding source.